storacha/w3up/packages/upload-client/README.md

 #### Buffering API

 The buffering API loads all data into memory so is suitable only for small files.
-The root data CID is obtained before any transfer to the service takes place.
+The root data CID is derived from the data before any transfer to the service takes place.

 ```js
 import { UnixFS, CAR, Store, Upload } from '@web3-storage/upload-client'